How to survive a financial crisis. A business rescue guide

 Debt isn’t just a financial problem.
 It can cause huge emotional damage to a person’s wellbeing, creating anxiety and stress.
 And a prolonged period of stress can cause physical as well as mental ill-health.

 Mental health charities such as MIND have a wealth of information on dealing with debt and managing stress on their websites.
 And MoneySavingExpert.com has published a free downloadable guide called ‘Mental Health and Debt’.
 The guide explains that “people do not become depressed overnight.
 It takes time, usually weeks or months.
-If you can spot them, the stages below are the time when you can act to avoid full depression.
+If you can spot them, the stages below are the time when you can act to avoid full depression.”

-For example, one of the jobs of an administrator is to examine and report on the actions of all directors of the company.
+One of the jobs of an administrator is to examine and report on the actions of all directors of the company.
 Any improper conduct can result in disqualification as a director or having to repay monies to the company which have been handled improperly.

 In egregious circumstances, directors can be fined or even sent to prison.
 Among the no-nos are: